AvaMGardiner/COMP2200---Data-Science/Data Science Portfolio/README.md

 Question 3 asks whether some **electorates** are over or under represented.
 This should read **LGAs**. **The file above has been updated**.
 - **Question**: Are any LGAs over/under represented in their use of vouchers?

+---

+## Portfolio Part 3

+The final portfolio task asks you to build a model for customer churn - when mobile phone customers leave their provider.
+You are provided with some fake data based on data from Optus.
+Your task is to build a simple predictive model and evaluate different feature combinations for the task.

+- [Portfolio3.ipynb](Portfolio3.ipynb) - add to your main project directory
+- [MobileChurnDataDictionary.csv](files/MobileChurnDataDictionary.csv) - save in the files subdirectory
+- [MobileCustomerChurn.csv](files/MobileCustomerChurn.csv) - save in the files subdirectory

+Download these files and add them to your Portfolio repository: